jennifer-mann/gdi-intro-ios/README.md

 Led by: Jeff O'Leary

 #### Class 1
-Taught by: Ellion Shcrock
+Taught by: Elliot Schrock
-Introduction Xcode.
+Introduction of Xcode.
 Further details to come.

 #### Class 2
 Taught by: Vineet Sathyan
-Introduction to Programming Concepts (loops and constants), Basic UI and delegates.
+Introduction to programming concepts (loops and constants), Basic UI and delegates.
 Further details to come.

 #### Class 3
 Taught by: Jeff O'Leary